-Jack Haldeman is a middle school student at Oregon Connections Academy (ORCA).
+Jack Haldeman is a high school student at Oregon Connections Academy (ORCA).
 He has a twin brother, Michael, who is also a student at ORCA.
 The traditional schooling system wasn’t a good fit, so Jack and his family decided to switch to online learning.
 An advanced learner, Jack appreciates that ORCA allows him to work at a pace and level that suits him.
 He shares more about his experience with the school below:

 "I love ORCA because the teachers really listen to who I am and what I’m interested in.
 Last year I was really interested in the environment, so my science teacher let me design a beach clean-up campaign and I even got to present my proposal to some people at City Hall.
 Additionally, when I told my language arts teacher that I liked learning about military history, he let me do a PowerPoint presentation on the allied and axis power in WWII and how it related to the play we read: The Diary of Anne Frank.